Robert-Henry-Campbell/GAT_Design_for_Biomarker_Discovery/README.md

 # Single-Cell-atac-seq-and-rna-seq-Graph-Attention-Network-Classification-Model
-GAT Classification Model for single cell ATAC-seq and RNA-seq datasets
-# Combining Single-cell ATAC and RNA Sequencing for Supervised Cell Annotation

 ## Research Question
 Can the attention mechanism from a Graph Attention Network (GAT) be used in a pooling layer to identify gene expressions that characterize cellular disease state?